-As you may know recent abnormally high rainfall and high humidity conditions across the Commonwealth have led to an increased incidence of water incursion and moisture build-up in buildings across the state, including some on our campus.
+Abnormally high rainfall and high humidity conditions across the Commonwealth have led to an increased incidence of water incursion and moisture build-up in buildings across the state, including some on campus.
 These conditions are ideal for the growth of molds, which commonly occur as a result of excess moisture.
-There is currently no health risk, however, student health and safety are top priorities for Penn State, which is why we want to remediate any moisture issues before other conditions have a chance to develop.
-Any student noticing any areas of concern should notify the North Housing Office at 814-865-9521 or email@example.com
+There is currently no health risk, however, student health and safety are top priorities for Penn State, which is why moisture issues need to be remediated before other conditions have a chance to develop.
+If a student notices an area of concern, the student should notify the Housing Operations Office.

 What causes mold growth?